etiquetasio/serverless-ds/README.md

 # Todo list:

-4 - You can add images, videos and schedule the content
+4 - You can add images, videos and schedule the content (next release )